 “This is an overriding principle in cancer in general, and especially for mesothelioma,” Dr. Cohen said.
 “The more we know about a disease, the better-equipped we are to deal with it.”

-Measuring a person’s gene and protein expression may lead to an individualized treatment regimen that is effective in controlling each patient’s unique cancer.
-Gene analysis can also help doctors provide a more precise prognosis for patients.
+Measuring a person’s gene and protein expression may lead to an individualized treatment regimen.
+This can be effective in controlling each patient’s unique cancer.
+Gene analysis can also help doctors provide a more precise prognosis.

 Get Connected with Clinical Trials

 Improve your prognosis and the likelihood of beating mesothelioma through clinical trials.

 One of the best ways to improve your prognosis and the likelihood of beating mesothelioma is through clinical trials.

 - Alternative options for patients who have exhausted traditional treatments

 Genes (DNA) create clones of themselves (RNA), and these clones deliver instructions to the cell on how to make necessary proteins.
 So a mutated gene can lead to an overexpression or underexpression of specific proteins.